George Tyndall: Internal investigations by the University of Southern California

 Internal documents state that "Unfortunately the [Medical Assistants] have worked with this so long and feel our management has known about it, yet nothing has been done...At this point they do not keep track of specific names as it occurs every day."
 In October 2016, an E.S.H.C. staff member contacted the O.E.D. and said that "past experience has proven that going to HR about issues within E.S.H.C. result in [the staff making the report] being seen as the problem."

-In June 2016, E.S.H.C. staff reported Tyndall to U.S.C.'s Relationship and Sexual Violence Prevention Services.
+In June 2016, E.S.H.C. staff reported Tyndall to USC's Relationship and Sexual Violence Prevention Services.
 They reported frustration that prior reports to the university had not led to meaningful consequence or change in Tyndall's behavior.
 In conjunction with the recent discovery of patient photographs stored in Tyndall's office, he was placed on paid administrative leave effective June 17, 2016.

 Additional concerns and violations

 There were many reports of concerns about George Tyndall's hygiene and cleanliness.
 In June 2016 a nurse reported that she had never seen Tyndall wash his hands before or after a patient visit.
 Staff reported at least two occasions during which Tyndall asked to keep a patient's intrauterine device (I.U.D.) after it had been removed.

-In October 2007 and April 2016 multiple U.S.C. staff complained about the cleanliness of Tyndall's office including that it was a mess, filled with garbage and clutter, and "smell[ed] horrible."
+In October 2007 and April 2016 multiple USC staff complained about the cleanliness of Tyndall's office including that it was a mess, filled with garbage and clutter, and "smell[ed] horrible."

 The unsanitary conditions of his office were what ultimately led to Tyndall's placement on administrative leave.
 While he was on vacation during June 2016, E.S.H.C. facilities staff noticed an infestation of flies and bugs and the source was determined to be Tyndall's office.
 While cleaning his office, a locked file cabinet filled with pictures of patients, some including names and identification numbers, was discovered.
 The following day he was placed on administrative leave for violation of Engemann policies of office maintenance and protection of patient health information.

 External investigation November 2016: MDReview

-On November 15 and 16, external MDReview consultants visited U.S.C. to conduct an investigation relative to George Tyndall's behaviors.
-More than seventeen U.S.C. staff were interviewed (including George Tyndall).
+On November 15 and 16, external MDReview consultants visited USC to conduct an investigation relative to George Tyndall's behaviors.
+More than seventeen USC staff were interviewed (including George Tyndall).
 MDReview concluded that "significant concern exists that many of Dr. Tyndall's practices are not within the current standard of care... he repeatedly exhibits behavior that is unprofessional, inappropriate, and/or unusual."
 Interviewers found that his practices in connection with breast and pelvic examinations, moreover, did not sufficiently ensure patients' informed decisionmaking.
 The report stated that some of Tyndall's behaviors were "potentially indicative of underlying psychopathy" and raised significant concerns about the physical and psychological safety of patients.
 According to the MDReview report, the following are "verbatim quotes" taken from E.S.H.C. personnel: